A mating-of-trees approach for graph distances in random planar maps: Introduction

 Uniformly random planar maps (i.e., those in the $\sqrt{8/3}$-LQG universality class) can be analyzed by means of the Schaeffer bijection~\cite{schaeffer-bijection} and variants thereof (e.g.,~\cite{bdg-bijection}), which, unlike mating-of-trees bijections, describe graph distances in a simple way.
 In particular, for a number of different types of uniformly random planar maps (including $k$-angulations for $k=3$ or $k \geq 4$ even) it is known that if we sample a map of size $n$ and re-scale graph distances by $n^{-1/4}$ then the re-scaled metric converges in law with respect to the Gromov-Hausdorff topology to the \emph{Brownian map}~\cite{legall-uniqueness,miermont-brownian-map}, a continuum metric measure space constructed via a continuum analogue of the Schaeffer bijection.
 It is shown in~\cite{lqg-tbm1,lqg-tbm2,lqg-tbm3} that the Brownian map is equivalent, as a metric measure space, to a certain type of $\sqrt{8/3}$-LQG surface.
 Hence the metric space structure of uniformly random planar maps is well understood.

 For random planar maps in the $\gamma$-LQG universality class for $\gamma\not=\sqrt{8/3}$, however, the graph distance is not at all well understood.
 In this case there is no known bijective encoding analogous to the Schaeffer bijection which describes distances in a simple way.
+However, a candidate for the Gromov-Hausdorff limit, the so-called \emph{$\gamma$-LQG metric} has recently been constructed in~\cite{gm-uniqueness}.

 In fact, even the basic exponents for distances in random planar maps outside the $\sqrt{8/3}$-LQG universality class are unknown.
-Such exponents include the exponent for the diameter of a random planar map of size $n$ or the exponent for the cardinality of a metric ball of radius $n$ in an infinite-volume random planar map (which is expected to be its reciporical).
-This latter exponent should be the same as the Hausdorff dimension $d_\gamma$ of $\gamma$-LQG.
-It was predicted by Watabiki in~\cite{watabiki-lqg} that \eqb d_\gamma = 1 + \frac{\gamma^2}{4} + \frac14 \sqrt{(4+\gamma^2)^2 + 16\gamma^2} . \eqe The prediction~\eqref{eqn-watabiki} appears to match closely with numerical simulations~\cite{ambjorn-budd-lqg-dist} and there are several rigorous upper and lower bounds for quantities associated with $\gamma$-LQG which are consistent with this prediction~\cite{ghs-dist-exponent,mrvz-heat-kernel,andres-heat-kernel,dzz-heat-kernel,dg-lqg-dim}.
+Such exponents include the exponent for the diameter of a random planar map of size $n$ or the exponent for the cardinality of a metric ball of radius $n$ in an infinite-volume random planar map (which is expected to be its reciprocal).
+This latter exponent should be the same as the Hausdorff dimension $d_\gamma$ of the $\gamma$-LQG metric.
+It was predicted by Watabiki in~\cite{watabiki-lqg} that \eqb d_\gamma = 1 + \frac{\gamma^2}{4} + \frac14 \sqrt{(4+\gamma^2)^2 + 16\gamma^2} . \eqe The prediction~\eqref{eqn-watabiki} appears to match closely with numerical simulations~\cite{ambjorn-budd-lqg-dist} and there are several rigorous upper and lower bounds for quantities associated with $\gamma$-LQG which are consistent with this prediction~\cite{ghs-dist-exponent,mrvz-heat-kernel,andres-heat-kernel,dzz-heat-kernel,dg-lqg-dim,gp-lfpp-bounds,ang-discrete-lfpp}.